 I. INTRODUCTION

 The surveillance cameras ubiquitously deployed throughout the city play an indispensable role in urban security management.
-The collection and analysis of surveillance video/image data, enabled by the integration of AI and IoT technologies, have become a crucial technical aspect in various smart city development scenarios[1].
-However, due to the presence of sensitive privacy information within video/image data, it is crucial to extract the relevant information from numerous surveillance data while employing appropriate encryption and decryption methods to protect individuals' privacy.
+The collection and analysis of surveillance video/image data, enabled by the integration of AI and IoT technologies, have become crucial technical aspects in various smart city development scenarios[1].
+However, due to the presence of sensitive privacy information within video/image data, extracting the relevant information from numerous surveillance data while employing appropriate encryption and decryption methods to protect individuals' privacy is crucial.

 It is projected that there will be over one billion surveillance cameras worldwide in the future, resulting in a significant strain on hardware resources.
 With a frame rate of 30 frames per second and an average image size of 5MB, a single surveillance camera generates a substantial data storage requirement of 12,656.25Gb per day.
 Traditional data centers are unable to cope with the increasing daily influx of video data, necessitating regular data overwriting [2].
-Secondly, information redundancy in massive camera video data leads to key information being overwritten and video-based information retrieval being difficult [3].
-In addition, massive video transmission takes up a large amount of communication bandwidth, and communication costs are high, making it difficult to achieve widespread cameras for collaborative use to achieve mega-city governance [4].
-Meanwhile surveillance cameras have led to the leakage of residents' biometric privacy, raising ethical and regulatory concerns.
-How to safeguard the functionality of surveillance cameras while improving the above challenges has become a research direction for a wide range of scholars.
+Secondly, information redundancy in massive camera video data leads to the overwriting of key information, making video-based information retrieval difficult [3].
+In addition, massive video transmission takes up a large amount of communication bandwidth, resulting in high communication costs.
+This makes it challenging to implement widespread camera usage for collaborative purposes to achieve effective governance in mega-cities [4].
+Meanwhile, surveillance cameras have led to the leakage of residents' biometric privacy, raising ethical and regulatory concerns.
+How to safeguard the functionality of surveillance cameras while addressing the aforementioned challenges has become a research focus for a diverse group of scholars.

-In this paper, we take a humanoid cognitive perspective to carry out theoretical research for exploring new models of large-scale camera urban applications.
-We humans, from infants to the elderly, perceive a large amount of picture information with both eyes over decades and can have long-term clear memories of the people and things we experienced.
-However, we are often unable to reproduce all of the image information that occurred, but rather combine it with high-dimensional semantic abstraction to achieve coarse-grained picture recall.
-We also tend to remember familiar faces not through detailed facial features such as single or double eyelids, but into general impressions of higher-dimensional semantic information.
-In addition, the high-dimensional abstract semantics in our human brain memory plays an important role in blurring human decryption recognition.
+In this paper, we adopt a humanoid cognitive perspective to conduct theoretical research aimed at exploring new models for large-scale camera urban applications.
+We, as humans, perceive a vast amount of visual information throughout our lives, from infancy to old age, using both of our eyes.
+This allows us to form long-lasting and vivid memories of the people and things we have encountered.
+However, we are often unable to reproduce all of the image information that occurred.
+Instead, we combine it with high-dimensional semantic abstraction to achieve coarse-grained picture recall.
+We also tend to remember familiar faces not by focusing on specific facial features such as single or double eyelids, but rather by forming general impressions based on higher-dimensional semantic information.
+In addition, the high-dimensional abstract semantics in our human brain memory play an important role in blurring human decryption recognition.
 Humans can recognize acquaintances through blurred or partially blurred facial images, but not strangers.
-The process of humanoid perceptual memory mechanism to handle the massive amounts of video data is difficult to have a theoretical explanation.
-But the association between low-dimensional fine-grained information and higher-dimensional coarse-grained information for humanoid perceptual data compression and decryption has theoretical significance and practical value, which are worth using for processing massive surveillance video data.
-In this paper, we try to propose an autonomous face degradation encryption and decryption algorithm based on the above humanoid association memory mechanism.
+The process of humanoid perceptual memory mechanism to handle the massive amounts of video data is difficult to explain theoretically.
+The association between low-dimensional fine-grained information and higher-dimensional coarse-grained information in humanoid perceptual data compression and decryption has both theoretical significance and practical value.
+This association is worth utilizing for processing massive surveillance video data.
+In this paper, we propose an autonomous algorithm for face degradation encryption and decryption.
+This algorithm is based on the humanoid association memory mechanism mentioned above.

-The main contributions are summarized as follows.
+The main contributions are summarized as follows: